Looking back 2018, it flew like an arrow. It was so fast that it's already in February 2019!

 - Köln and Düsseldorf, Germany in November

 After finishing an A2 course at office, I started a B1 course at Speakeasy.
 I felt that I should have taken A2 again...
-In the end, I was distracted by something else and stopped going there.
+In the end, I was distracted by something else and stopped going to the course.

 It has been 2 years since I started working at Zalando.
 2017 was about architecture migration from a monolith to microservices.
 2018 was about optimization (and the next migration already started...).